 Components Volume

 Assay buffer (Component D) 9.55 mL

-1 M DTT (Component E) 0.450 mL
+1 M DTT (Component E) 450 μL

 Total volume 10 mL

 1.2 Prepare cell extracts: Aspirate culture medium from cells.
 Wash cells by using PBS or Hanks' Balanced Salts Solution (HBSS).
-Prepare lysis buffer by adding 0.1% of Triton X-100 (Component F) to assay buffer.
+Prepare lysis buffer by adding a final concentration of 0.1% Triton X-100 (Component F) to assay buffer.
 Add 50 μL of prepared lysis buffer to the microplate wells.
 Incubate at room temperature for 10 min to allow cell lysis.

-Note: If the cell extracts are prepared in culture media we recommend running a medium control with the $\beta$ -galactosidase standard to establish the effects of the medium on assay performance.
+Note: If the cell extracts are prepared in culture media, we recommend running a medium control with the $\beta$ -galactosidase standard to establish the effects of the medium on assay performance.